Hand-picked 88 resources sections, scored across conversion best practices. See what the best do differently.

 Browse trust examples

 How top products explain what they do and why it matters.
-Before/after contrasts, step-by-step flows, and outcome previews.
+Step-by-step flows, guided processes, and outcome previews.

-Browse solution examplesPaste your URL.
+Browse how it works examplesPaste your URL.
 Get a scored analysis of your resources section with specific fixes.
 Free, no signup.

 Everything you need to know about resources section design, based on our analysis of real SaaS landing pages.